Â鶹ѧÉú¾«Æ·°æ

 Dr. McGarrity is Chief of the Section of PM&R Psychology, leading a team of 8 psychologists across 3 subspecialty areas (Rehab, Health/Bariatric, and Neuro Psychology).
 She also directs ambulatory operations for the Health/Bariatric Psychology Service.

-Dr. McGarrity’s services are available by referral only
+Dr. McGarrity’s services are available by referral only.

 Board Certification and Academic Information

-Academic Departments Physical Medicine & Rehabilitation -Primary
+Academic Departments Physical Medicine & Rehabilitation -Associate Professor (Clinical)

 Education history